Skip to Content

 French Crullers are impossibly light and airy donuts made from pate a choux batter.
 The warm pastries are dunked into vanilla glaze for a sweet finish.

-a hand holding a large, glazed french cruller
+a hand holding a french cruller donut.

 What’s the difference between a regular donut and a French Cruller?